 As further evidence that network television executives are seemingly incapable of coming up with new ideas, ABC has launched a TV version of Nicholas Meyer’s 1979 directorial debut, TIME AFTER TIME.
-Honestly, I’ve not checked in on that attempt at a remake (as of now), but there’s quite a bit to say about the original film.
+Honestly, I’ve not checked in on that attempt at a remake (as of now)1Considering that ABC pulled the show from its schedule after only five episodes, I think I made the right call, but there’s quite a bit to say about the original film.

 Previously, Meyer had been best known for his Sherlock Holmes novel, “The Seven-Per-Cent Solution,” while he would soon become the man who helped save the Star Trek film franchise.
 In between, he would write the screenplay for and direct TIME AFTER TIME, which was based on an original story by Karl Alexander and Steve Hayes.